aiicore/ceph_monitor/README.md

   mon 002      0     77  0070.9800   0041.9000
 ```

-Data can be gathered in sqlite database and ploted with gnuplot.
+Data can be gathered in sqlite database and ploted with gnuplot: https://raw.githubusercontent.com/aiicore/ceph_monitor/master/examples/avg_cpu_mem.png

 Look for details in /readme.txt.